 Lyle has helped the leaders of some of the oldest, largest and most complex organizations in the world to think differently about their most valuable asset: people and their talents.
 She has pioneered approaches that enable leaders to change how they connect with, invest in, grow and deploy that all-important asset to unlock strategic advantage and competitive potential.

-Lyle is a partner and managing director of The Boston Consulting Group, based in the firm's Boston office.
+Lyle is a Managing Director and Partner of Boston Consulting Group, based in the firm's Boston office.
 She is a founding member of BCG's Leadership & Talent Enablement Center in North America.
 She holds an MBA from Harvard Business School and a BS with Distinction from the University of Virginia's McIntire School of Commerce.

 Elizabeth Lyle’s TED talk